-Don’t forget to kiss at the end, as the officiant doesn’t always give the traditional prompt!
+Don’t forget to kiss at the end to seal the deal – the officiant doesn’t always give the traditional prompt!

 Immediately after your ceremony

 After the hugs of congratulations, this is a good time to do formal, posed group pictures of any guests.
 After that, your photographer will guide you around the building for the best spots to take photos of the two of you.
-Your input is also valuable if you have some spots in mind.
+Let us know if you have particular spots in mind.

-That doesn’t leave too long for couples’ portraits in other locations in San Francisco, so it’s important to know exactly where we’re going and how we’re getting there without getting sidetracked.
+That doesn’t leave too long for couples’ portraits in other locations in San Francisco, so it’s important to know exactly where we’re going and how we’re getting there!

 I do recommend making time to get at least some photos outdoors, even if it’s just in the immediate vicinity of City Hall.
 Nothing beats the flattering and magical quality of natural light, whatever the weather.

-Are there best and worst times of the day, week or year to get married at SF City Hall?
+Are there best and worst times of the day, week or year to marry at SF City Hall?

-You can choose your ceremony time on the half hour between 9am – 3:30 pm, Monday – Friday.
+You can choose your time for getting married at sf city hall on the half hour between 9am – 3:30 pm, Monday – Friday.

-There is no really good or bad time, but it helps to know a little about the general trends so you can make the best decision for you.
-Also, bear in mind that City Hall is a public building and there are frequently protests, press conferences, maintenance work, busloads of tourists, school visits, gala event set-up and motion picture filming.
+There is no really good or bad time.
+It helps to know a little about the general trends so you can make the best decision for you.
+Also, bear in mind that City Hall is a public building.
+There are often protests, press conferences, maintenance work, busloads of tourists, school visits, gala event set-up and motion picture filming.

 Fridays are the busiest day by far.
 Friday afternoon is the busiest time of the week and it does take a little longer to navigate around and wait our turn to get key shots.
 If you’re keen on a Friday, make sure you book with City Hall as soon as your date is available online – 90 days prior.
-Fridays are also more likely to be booked out the earliest by your vendors!
+Fridays book out the quickest with your vendors.

-In general, mornings are quieter, and the light tends to be better, with more natural light vs. yellow artificial light.
+In general, mornings are quieter for getting married at sf city hall and the light tends to be better.
+That means more natural light vs. yellow artificial light.
 The best days photography-wise are Tuesdays and Wednesdays as they’re emptier.

 Then again, if you book the last appointment of the day, City Hall will have emptied out and there may be a little more time to linger afterwards.